bhauman/figwheel-main/doc/figwheel-main-options.md

 ## :client-print-to

-The `figwheel.repl` client can direct printed (via pr) output to the repl and or the console. `:client-print-to` is a list of where you want print output directed.
+The `figwheel.repl` client can direct printed (via pr) output to the REPL and/or the console. `:client-print-to` is a list of where you want print output directed.
 The output choices are `:console` and `:repl`
 Default: [:console :repl]